amylour/everneed/TESTING.md

 ## Bugs

-- JavaScript dropdown menu fix, movig the mouseleave function outside of the main code seems to fix the 'dropdown menu randomly not appearing on hover' issue.
+- JavaScript dropdown menu fix, moving the mouseleave function outside of the main code seems to fix the 'dropdown menu randomly not appearing on hover' issue.
 Commit -> No.e27b7a5 This did not fix it, 2nd fix was to update to Bootstrap 4.6 and add 'ease' to menu hover transitions.
 Currently working consistently.
-Commit -> No. 2aab065
+Commit -> No. 2aab065 **Addition - seems to act up in Dev Tools inspect mode only**
+- UnboundLocalError:Local variable 'categories' referenced before assignment & navbar active item styling.
+'All' products option not displaying due to category = None when it was necessary for it to be categories.
+Changed to categories = [] to initialize as empty list and added 'not request.GET.category' to 'all' nav-item li tag to remove bold styling when other product categories selected.
+Fix credit -> Stackoverflow <https://tinyurl.com/26a5ksrd> & CareerKarma <https://tinyurl.com/yc847kb7>.
+Commit -> No.

 ### Unresolved/Known Bugs